-Cost: approximately \$25,000.
+Cost: Approximately \$25,000.

 Many emergency programs within British Columbia are working on these programs now (such as the RDKB).
-Many are built to assist with acute stress during EOC activations, and chronic stress from general emergency program activities.
+Many are built to assist with acute stress during EOC activations and chronic stress from general emergency program activities.

-RECOMMENDATION: ENSURE EOC PARTICIPANTS HAVE ACCESS TO AN EMPLOYEE ASSISTANCE PROGRAM (VIA THEIR OWN BENEFITS), OR HAVE ACCESS TO A COUNSELOR, IF NEEDED.
+RECOMMENDATION: ENSURE EOC PARTICIPANTS HAVE ACCESS TO AN EMPLOYEE

+ASSISTANCE PROGRAM (VIA THEIR OWN BENEFITS), OR HAVE ACCESS TO A COUNSELLOR, IF NEEDED.

-Cost: Counselors are available for group or private sessions.
+Cost: Counsellors are available for group or private sessions.
 Costs may be recoverable.
 Plan for \$150-\$250 per hour otherwise.
-Employee Assistance programs are typically part of local government staff benefit packages.
+Employee assistance programs are typically part of local government staff benefit packages.

-There are practitioners in British Columbia who specifically support emergency responders in times of crisis.
-They can attend the EOC, lead group sessions, lead one on one sessions, and develop programs for future resilience.
-While some individuals may have some reluctance to these types of programs, they can be extremely beneficial for those individuals who access these programs.
+There are practitioners in BC who specifically support emergency responders in times of crisis.
+They can attend the EOC, lead group sessions, lead one-on-one sessions, and develop programs for future resilience.
+While some individuals may have some reluctance, these types of programs can be extremely beneficial for those individuals who access them.

-Vicarious or secondary trauma is a serious risk for emergency responders, and the impacts from these kinds of trauma are real, impactful, and potentially damaging for EOC staff.
-Vicarious trauma is the emotional residue of exposure that EOC staff and emergency management staff have from working with people as they are hearing their trauma stories and become witnesses to the pain, fear, and terror that trauma survivors have endured.
+Vicarious or secondary trauma is a serious risk for emergency responders, and the impacts from these kinds of trauma are real and potentially damaging for EOC staff.
+Vicarious trauma is the emotional residue that EOC staff and emergency management staff are exposed to from hearing trauma stories and becoming witnesses to the pain, fear and terror that trauma survivors have endured.
 Be aware that certain positions within the EOC and emergency program may be more susceptible to these effects.
-EOC information line call takers, temporary access permit staff, damage assessment notifiers and others may need additional support provided by the EOC to manage the stress that they are witnessing.
-Be aware of EOC participants who begin to take too much ownership of positions, responsibilities, or response objectives, and those who refuse to leave on shift completion.
+EOC information-line call takers, temporary-access permit staff, damage assessment notifiers and others may need additional support from the EOC to manage the stress that they witness.
+Be aware of EOC participants who begin to take too much ownership of positions, responsibilities, or response objectives, and those who refuse to leave upon shift completion.